Hamsik2rang/TriLumina/README.md

 # TriLumina
-Cross-platform renderer. support Vulkan, Metal, and DirectX11/12
+Cross-platform renderer.
+It supports Vulkan, Metal, and DirectX11/12